SurajSSingh/SurajSSingh.github.io/content/about.md

 Other acceptable pronouns is: ***they/them/their/theirs***.
 *Example: **They** went to open **their** book, which was **theirs** as of last year and had been with **them** ever since.*

-## Interests
-I am interested in game development and education, and particularly the intersection between them.
-I am curiosity about many subjects, from mathematical and technology topics to art and history.
-I am also very interested in open source technologies.

-## What I am Learning
-Here is a list of some things I am currently learning about:
-* Svelte and SvelteKit
-* Rust
-* Unreal

-## Contact
-I don't have much of a social media presence, but I am somewhat available on LinkedIn and GitHub.